Who Is Ellen Degeneres Ex Wife?

 Throughout their relationship, DeGeneres and de Rossi were often seen together, displaying their love and support for one another.
 They were considered one of Hollywood’s power couples, admired for their strong bond and shared values.

 However, after nearly a decade of marriage, the couple announced their decision to separate in August 2020.
 Despite their separation, both DeGeneres and de Rossi have expressed their continued love and respect for each other.
-They remain friends and have chosen to focus on their individual paths while supporting one another.
+They remain friends and support each other’s endeavors.

 FAQ: